diasnull/check-host/README.md

 ```

 ## methods:
-ip-lookup: retrieves information about an IP address, including geolocation and owner details;<br>
+ip-lookup: retrieves information about an IP address;<br>
 whois: provides registration details for a domain name;<br>
 ping: tests the reachability of a host (layer3);<br>
 http: tests the reachability of a host (layer7);<br>